MLOps-essi-upc/taed2-PedestrianDetection/README.md

 ------------

     ├── LICENSE
-    ├── README.md             <- The top-level README for developers using this project.
+    ├── README.md                       <- The top-level README for developers using this project │
     ├── .dvc
-    │   ├── cache/files/md5 (CARPETA INVESTIGAR)
-    │   ├── tmp (CARPETA INVESTIGAR)
     │   ├── .gitignore
     │   └── config
     ├── .coverage